Understanding AWS Reserved Instances

 Once you’ve purchased RIs, you want to make sure that you are using them so that you can gain the full savings and avoid wasting money.

 For a list of Reserved Instances you’ve purchased and details on the utilization and cost savings, click the Reserved Instances details tab.
-The filters you have defined on the Analyze page will apply to the Reserved Instances details tab.
+The filters you have defined on the Instance Analyzer will apply to the Reserved Instances details tab.
 For example, if you have filtered to show a particular AWS availability zone (called a datacenter in RightScale), you will only see RI’s that are within that availability zone.

 The Cost saved column gives you the amount saved to-date on this instance over On-Demand usage.
 The Utilization percentage and Wasted cost columns enable you to determine where you have unused or underused Reserved Instances.